AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 - 25 mL glass seriological pipette and dispenser
 - Scale bar/ruler
 - 96 well plate
+- Temperature probe

 For this experiment, we pre-labeled cups with the family ID ("A", "B", "C", and so on) and a serial number.
 For example, "A1", "A2", and so on.

 We will be conducting measurements on n=8 oysters per family per batch.
 We have five families, which will total to 40 oysters measured per batch.
 Five blanks will be run as well.

-Measurements will be repeated over 3-4 batches to obtain final replication of n=24-32 per family.
+Measurements will be repeated over 5-6 batches to obtain final replication of n=40-50 per family.

 # Protocol

-On each day, we will measure metabolic response of oysters first at ambient temperature (3 h; 18-20°C) and then at high temperature (3 h; 42°C).
+On each day, we will measure metabolic response of oysters first at ambient temperature (3 h; incubator at 18°C) and then at high temperature (3 h; incubator at 42°C).

-We will measure metabolic rate every hour and assess survival at each hour.
+We will measure metabolic rate every hour and assess survival at the end of the trial.

-After the ambient period, resazurin will be refreshed using the pre heated working solution and measurements will start again.

 ## Schedule

 Each day, the schedule will be as follows.

-08:00-09:00: Prepare solutions, load oysters in cups, take size images
+08:00-09:00: Prepare solutions, load oysters in cups, take size images, set incubator to 18°C
 09:00: Ambient Time 0 measurement
 10:00: Ambient Time 1 measurement
 11:00: Ambient Time 2 measurement
 12:00: Ambient Time 3 measurement
-12:00-13:00: Refresh resazurin and start high temperature exposure 13:00: High Time 0 measurement
+12:00: Start high temperature exposure, set incubator to 42°C 13:00: High Time 0 measurement
 14:00: High Time 1 measurement
 15:00: High Time 2 measurement
 16:00: High Time 3 measurement

-*We will test this schedule and see if we need to extend the time.
-From previous tests, differences were clearly seen by 3 hours of incubation.*

 ## Load and prepare samples

-Before starting, set the incubator at 18°C and pre heat the solution in another incubator set at 42°C as listed above.
+Before starting, set the incubator at 18°C.

 1. Prepare seed for assays by getting some seed from each family bag in the FTR tank room.
 We will need n=8 seed per family within the 15-20 mm size range.
 2. Place the seed next to their empty cups with their specified ID such that the oyster and the ID can be seen next to each other.